-- Stakeholders who should be involved in the requirements process are left out, along with their needs.
+- Stakeholders who should be involved in the requirements process are left out, and their needs are ignored.

-- Users insist on functionalities that require expensive and time-consuming customization, then rarely use those functions.
+- Users insist on functionalities that require expensive and time-consuming customization and then rarely use those functions.

 - Requirements focus on user interface features, not on what users must actually accomplish with the software.

 - Requirements are never approved by stakeholder representatives.

 - Requirements are ambiguous or missing information, so developers have to guess—and end up guessing wrong.

 When one of these scenarios occurs, your budget and timeline suffer.
 You also have a difficult time "selling" the system to users who should have been consulted during the requirements process.

 You can’t build a project on a shaky foundation.
 The project team and stakeholders must understand and commit to the project’s goals.
 These goals must align with the organization’s strategic direction.

 Everyone must understand the real problem(s) the technology will solve and, therefore, the purpose and value of doing the project.
 You must communicate this value proposition to all stakeholders, or you’ll have trouble later getting them to attend project meetings or adopt the system.

 The team must have a clear picture of what success looks like and what their marching orders are.
 Working on a project without a clear business objective is like driving without a destination.
 Even if you’ve built a Tesla to drive around in, after a while, someone’s going to ask if you have any idea where you’re going.